SamiraCecen/cmpe341-os-project/README.md

 # CMPE 341 - OPERATING SYSTEMS
-## Code for Project 2 Task 4 and onwards
+ # Code for Project 2 Task 4 and onwards
 ---

-## Employee Lifecycle Project
+# Employee Lifecycle Project

-This project is implemented for the course CMPE341 Operating Systems.
+This project is implemented for the course CMPE 341 Operating Systems.
 It deals with employee account details management on the Linux system and getting them from a CSV file.